quarkymatter/solar_pi/README.md

-# University of Utah Solar Charge Controller Data Repository
+# Solar Charge Controller Data Repository

 This repository collects data from solar charge controllers and provides a script for retrieving and processing the data.
-The basis of this repository is the `solarshed.py` script (https://github.com/corbinbs/solarshed).
+The basis of this repository uses `solarshed.py` (https://github.com/corbinbs/solarshed).

 ## Introduction

-The University of Utah Solar Charge Controller Data Repository aims to gather information from various solar charge controllers to monitor and analyze their performance.
-By collecting data from these devices, researchers and enthusiasts can gain insights into solar energy generation and optimize the performance of solar systems.
+This Solar Charge Controller Data Repository aims to gather information from Renogy solar charge controllers to monitor and analyze their performance in real-time using a network, as well as store data history.

 ## Features

-- Collects data from Renogy solar charge controllers
+- Collects data from Renogy solar charge controllers connected to Raspberry Pi via USB (using ethernet)

-- Retrieves data through the `solarshed.py` script with minor modifications
+- Retrieves data through the `solarshed.py` script with minor modifications (see below)

 - Enables monitoring and analysis of solar system performance using Raspberry Pi local network

 ## Repository Structure

-- `solarshed.py`: The main script responsible for collecting data from the charge controllers.

-- `get_http_data.py`: A directory containing subdirectories for each charge controller.
+- `renogy_rover.py`: Pulls data from Renogy Rover charge controller via USB - also works with Renogy Wanderer.

+- 'server.py': Obtained from corbinbs/solarshed.server with adjusted 'SCRAPEDELAY' interval to 60 seconds.

+- `get_voltage_animated.py`: Returns an animated battery voltage time series.

 - `README.md`: This README file.